abilandz/PH8124/Final_Project/FinalProject.md

 #include "TFile.h"
 #include "TTree.h"

-void importASCIIfileIntoTTree(const char *filename)
+int importASCIIfileIntoTTree(const char *filename)
 {
- TFile *file = new TFile("output.root","update"); // open ROOT file named 'output.root', where TTree will be saved.
- TTree *tree = new TTree("chunk","data from ascii file"); // make new TTree
+ TFile *file = new TFile("output.root","update"); // open ROOT file named 'output.root', where TTree will be saved TTree *tree = new TTree("event","data from ascii file"); // make the new TTree for each event

  Long64_t nlines = tree->ReadFile(filename,"px:py:pz:E"); // whatever you specify here, will be relevant when you start later reading the TTree branches tree->Write(); // save TTree to 'output.root' file file->Close();

+ return 0;
 }
 ```
 Use then the above **ROOT** code snippet in the following way: